The Art of Light at the Museum of Arts and Design

 Museum of Arts and Design, 2 Columbus Circle, New York City

 This travelling exhibition, which was displayed across two floors of the Museum, spans decades and mediums, and includes some of Clarke's major contributions to contemporary art: his freestanding stained glass screens – advancing the technical and poetic potential of the form – and his art-historically significant 'leadworks', monumental inversions and reversals of the basic principles of stained glass, with sheet lead and lead solder becoming the primary elements, and stained glass introduced as collage or jetisonned entirely.
 Also on display were selections from his series Night Orchids, together with sketchbooks covering five decades of output, and a biographical vitrine displaying items from Clarke's childhood through to the present day.
-The event was accompanied by a public programme of events including talks with art critic Robert Storr and architect Sir Norman Foster, photographer Ralph Gibson, and architecture critic Paul Goldberger.
+The event was accompanied by a public programme of events including talks with art critic Robert Storr and architect Sir Norman Foster, photographer Ralph Gibson and architecture critic Paul Goldberger.
 With this showcase of ‘the most considerable artistic and technical breakthrough’ in its thousand-year history, stained glass will never be the same again.
-First shown at the Sainsbury Centre for Visual Arts in 2018, in late 2021 The Art of Light is scheduled to go on display at Zaha Hadid's Dongdaemun Design Plaza in Seoul, and after at The State Hermitage Museum, St Petersburg.
+First shown at the Sainsbury Centre for Visual Arts in 2018, in future The Art of Light is scheduled to go on display at Zaha Hadid's Dongdaemun Design Plaza in Seoul, and after at The State Hermitage Museum, St Petersburg.

 "A range of styles and improbable themes that challenge the preconceptions of anyone who supposes modern glass work to be nothing more than a pretty decoration.
 In the 'Seville' series, sun-drenched oranges are so luscious against a deep blue that you could eat them.
 The tumbling shapes of 'Flowers for Zaha' or 'Tune In, Turn On, Drop Out', with oak leaves in yellows and oranges tipping into reds, glow with intensity.
 But while Clarke talks about some of his work as “abstracted Arcadian landscapes in celebration of an as yet undefined optimism”, he also tackles less promising subjects.